allischwarz/LLM-Productivity-Tracker-App/README.md

 Create a .env file in the backend directory with the following content:
 ANTHROPIC_API_KEY=[your_api_key_here]

-Run Locally:
+In the main project root, run:
 ___________________________________________________________________
-cd backend
+cd backend #navigate to backend directory
-conda create -n productivity-tracker python=3.9 conda activate productivity-tracker

-pip install -r requirements.txt
+pip install -r requirements.txt #install python dependencies

-uvicorn main:app --reload --port 8000
+uvicorn main:app --reload --port 8000 #start FastAPI server
 ___________________________________________________________________

 The backend will start on http://localhost:8000